StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 A few steps is required to successfully migrate from Agent v1 to Agent v2 including the Agent v1 cache.

-These steps **must be done in order** to prevent any Agent v1 to Agent v2 corruption, either caused by the upgrade process or the corruption of Agent v2 cache files.
+These steps **must be done in order** to prevent any Agent v1 to Agent v2 problems, either caused by the upgrade process or missing Agent v2 cache files.

 ## Impact Analysis